pliam1105/nuslam/README.md

 <p align="center"><sub><b>run15</b> — left: loss and held-out PSNR (flat); right: pose drift from COLMAP init (cm-scale) and first-pose-aligned ATE vs GT (~0.57 m, flat).
 The COLMAP frontend poses are already near-GT, so joint refinement adds little on this scene.</sub></p>

 This is expected: because the GPS-anchored COLMAP poses are so good, pose refinement is nearly redundant here.
-It is worth revisiting alongside the **semantic ground/wheel anchor** (see Roadmap), where fixing the ground level and the metric scale *without* GPS will need the poses to move — and where depth supervision helps scale but not levelling.
+It was revisited inside the **semantic ground anchor**'s joint optimization (step 5, GPS-free) — but fixing scale and level did *not* need the poses to move: `--optimize-poses` there drifted them 0.5°→7° and jittered positions ~2 m, hurting the metric result, so it's dropped from the anchor route (see "Joint metric anchor + pose refinement").

 ### Ground-plane pre-alignment (GPS-free metric)